bpesquet/pyfit/README.md

-# katalib
+# MLCore

-Basic Machine Learning library, built for educational purposes
+Implementation of core Machine Learning algorithms and tools for educational purposes.